Skip to content

 6. Reduced oxidative stress (cellular-level damage control)

 This is the current standard of care.
-SGLT2 inhibitors came first, have the clearest regulatory approval, and are what most nephrologists reach for first.
+SGLT2 inhibitors got there first, hold the clearest regulatory approval, and are what most nephrologists reach for before anything else.

 GLP-1 (semaglutide)SGLT2i (dapagliflozin, empagliflozin)